 Rep. Tom McClintock was the only congressperson to argue specifically against statehood.
 “So how does it benefit America to admit a State that would be the most indebted, uneducated, poorest, and least employed State in the Nation?”
 While this could have been said about nearly every territory that has become a state (that’s 32 states), it was the only argument against statehood.

 Nobody spoke against independence or free association, though many of the objections — including those of the members who wouldn’t vote for the bill because it requires financial support the the new nation of Puerto Rico — were to elements of the independence and free association options.

 We don’t expect either of those options to win the vote, since every referendum during this century has returned statehood as the preferred option.
 However, it is possible under the U.S. Constitution, so it is essential that Congress agree with all the possible outcomes.

 In the end, just one Member of the House, McClintock, argued against any of the status options.
 He also wanted to see the current colonial relationship as one of the choices on the ballot.

-If you have read our sections on the territories that became states, or the book Citizens without a State,then you know that there has not been a common way in which territories became states.
+If you have read our sections on the territories that became states, or the book Citizens without a State, then you know that there has not been a single process by which territories became states.
 Each one has had a different process and a different story.
-Arkansas in particular was admitted after 25 hours of argument on questions including whether Arkansas was too poor too be a state, whether the territorial government had lied about the population numbers, whether the territory was too violent or too likely to vote Democratic, and of course the details of the territory’s laws on slavery.
+Arkansas in particular was admitted after 25 hours of argument on questions including whether Arkansas was too poor to be a state, whether the territorial government had lied about the population numbers, whether the territory was too violent or too likely to vote Democratic, and of course the details of the territory’s laws on slavery.